24nl12/movie-chatbot/README.md

 Here's an example of what an interaction between your chatbot and a human user might look like.

 ```
 chatbot> Hi!
-I'm MovieBot!
-I'm going to recommend a movie to you.
-First I will ask you about your taste in movies.
+I'm Chatstopher Nolan.
+I'm going to reccommend the perfect movie.
+        To do that, I need you to tell me about some movies you've liked and disliked.
-Tell me about a movie that you have seen.
+        Tell me about a movie you've seen!

 user> I really liked Moneyball.
 ```